dereckmezquita/dmplot/README.md

 ### Get financial data

-Shown here `kucoin` is a private package by myself for interacting with the `KuCoin` api.
+Shown here [`kucoin`](https://github.com/dereckmezquita/kucoin) is a package for interacting with the `KuCoin` api.
 You can use any source of financial data as long as you pass the variables to the stat correctly.

 ``` r
 ticker <- "BTC/USDT"